Lesson 6 of 7 - Learn how to parent effectively

 Try thoughtfully answering that question out loud.
 Then compare your idea with this: A wise child-conception decision...

-• is based on clear self-awareness, thoughtful deliberation, and honest discussions between committed mates;
+• is based on stable self-awareness, thoughtful deliberation, and honest discussions between committed mates; and it.,,,

-• strengthens the parents' wholistic health, relationship, and family system for many decades;
+• strengthens (vs. depletes) the mates' wholistic health, relationship, and family system for many decades, and it...;

-• results in a wholistically-healthy, stable, independent young woman or man who...
+• results two decades later in a wholistically-healthy, stable, independent young woman or man who...

-• is able to make wise long-range courtship-commitment and child-conception decisions, and...
+• is able support themselves, and to make wise long-range courtship-commitment and child-conception decisions; and...

-Note that this broad definition suggests the wisdom of a conception decision can't be fully evalua-ted for several decades.
+Note that this broad definition suggests the wisdom of a conception decision can't be fully evaluated for several decades.
 Reflect - does this definition describe you and your birth-parents?
+Your grandparents?
 Your mate and his/her birth-parents?
 You and any dependent children?
-Your grandparents?

-Billions of words have been printed and spoken about how, when, and why couples should decide to procreate or adopt.
-This worksheet is not meant as a definitive answer to this complex question.
-It pro-poses some ideas that are seldom included in answering the questions wisely.
-See if you agree with them - A = agree; D = disagree, and ? = "I'm not sure," or "It depends on ___ (what?)"
+Billions of words have been printed and spoken about how, when, and why couples should decide to conceive, foster, or adopt - kids.
+This worksheet is not meant as a definitive answer to these complex questions.
+It proposes some ideas that are seldom included in answering the question wisely.
+See how you and your partner feel about these ideas - A = I agree; D = I disagree, and ? = "I'm not sure," or "It depends on ___ (what?)"

 __ We each must honestly respect and love ourselves and each other.
 (A D ?)

-__ We must each be motivated to study, discuss, and apply this course to raise our awareness
+__ We must each be steadily motivated to study, discuss, and apply this course to raise our awareness and knowledge, (A D ?)

 __ We mates must each understand and accept normal personality subselves.
 (A D ?)

-__ We must each agree that we're both clearly ready psychologically, logistically, financi- ally, and physically to take on the responsibilities of raising a child.
+__ We must agree that we each are clearly ready psychologically, logistically, financially, and physically to take on the responsibilities of raising a child.
 (A D ?)

 __ We must be well along on learning _ to identify what we mates each need, and _ how to assert our needs effectively and _ problem-solve any significant conflicts

-Now see how you feel about two sets of criteria for deciding to conceive or adopt a child - the right time, and the right reasons.
+Now see how you feel about two sets of criteria for deciding to conceive, foster, or adopt a child - the right time, and the right reasons.

 Are We Ready to Be Parents?

 Use these items as thought-provokers and discussion-starters.
-Edit them as needed to best fit your personality and situation.
-Caution - if you're ruled by a well-meaning false self, you risk distorting your answers to these items.
+Edit them as needed to fit your personality and situation.
+Caution - if you're ruled by well-meaning false selves, you risk distorting your answers to these items.
 Do you know how to tell who's running your life?

-Is This a Wise Time to Conceive or Adopt?
+Is This a Wise Time to Conceive, Foster, or Adopt?

 __ 1) We each made three wise commitment choices to each other.